Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/README.md

-# Junior-Level DevOps Engineer
+# Entry-Level DevOps Engineer

-The Junior-Level DevOps Engineer is a role that includes the following Learning Outcomes:
+The Entry-Level DevOps Engineer is a role that includes the following Learning Outcomes:

 1. Linux/Unix Basics
 2. Networking